hwac121/HandyHacks/README.md

 little script because...I'm lazy like that.
 I get tired of typing the same crap over and over, so yeah.
 Now you too can enjoy being lazy!
 You're welcome.

+THIS IS ORIGINAL SOFTWARE - Feel free to modify or use this software as you wish, but please give me credit as the original author.